-The Company entered into a settlement agreement with a partner in the Customer Services business for fees owed from a services agreement entered into in 2002 and continues to be in existence through the date of this report.
-The Company has a recorded reserve of \$12 million as of June 30, 2004, of which \$7 million was recorded as expense in the second quarter of 2004.
-The reserve as of June 30, 2004, consists of \$10 million related to past fees owed under the services agreement and \$2 million primarily related to other 2004 matters with this services partner and agreement.
-As a result of the settlement, a \$10 million payment was made subsequent to the quarter ended June 30, 2004, with the remaining amount expected to be utilized later in 2004.
+During the second quarter of 2004, the Company entered into a settlement agreement with a partner in the Customer Services business for fees owed from a services agreement entered into in 2002 that continues to be in existence through the date of this report.
+During the six months ended June 30, 2004, the Company recorded charges of \$11 million associated with the settlement, and as of June 30, 2004, the Company had a reserve of \$12 million.
+As a result of the settlement, a \$10 million payment was made in the third quarter of 2004 along with the utilization of an additional \$1 million primarily related to other 2004 matters with this services partner.
+The reserve as of September 30, 2004, was \$1 million and is expected to be utilized in the fourth quarter of 2004.